SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 Step 2a if **3-D secure authentication is enabled**.
 Note that if the issuer does **not require** 3-D Secure authentication, implement only Step 2b.
 You will see that the requests are the same for both steps.
-The significant difference is in the response headers, where Step 2a has `redirect-authentication`, which is needed for the payer to be redirected to complete the 3-D secure authentication." %}
+The difference is in the operations, where Step 2a has the `redirect-authentication` operation in its response.
+This is needed for the payer to be redirected to complete the 3-D secure authentication." %}

 ## Step 2a: Create an authorization transaction with 3-D secure

 If 3-D Secure authentication is required, the `rel` is set to `redirect-authentication` and the `state` is set to `AwaitingActivity`.
-This means that the payer will be redirected to complete the 3-D secure authentication.
+This means that the payer will have to be redirected to complete the 3-D secure authentication.
 See the request and response example below.

 {:.code-header}